The Late Late Show (Irish talk show): 1999–2009: Pat Kenny

-That rude interruption
+"That rude interruption"

-As the 24 November 2006 edition of the show was getting underway, an intruder in a brown jacket – named as Paul Stokes from Monkstown, County Dublin – emerged from the fourth wall to confront a visibly startled Pat Kenny, who was engaged in essential preparations for the interviewing of three guests – named as You're a Star judges Thomas Black, Linda Martin, and Brendan O'Connor.
-The man approached Kenny.
-His back to the cameras, the man crouched down to bring himself closer to Kenny and said: "Howye Pat!
-You're a censor!
-How dare you!
-Gay Byrne and you are ... [grunt] ... you're insufferable arseholes.
-You arsehole, you piece of shit, you piece of shit," live and uncensored as guests and audience watched on bemused.
-Kenny, at a loss for what to do, repeatedly uttered "thank you, thank you".
-Viewers were treated to a premature commercial break while RTÉ had the man cornered, snared, removed from the set and led from the building.
-When the show returned to television screens, Kenny announced to viewers, "Sorry for that rude interruption" and began his interview.
-The man was arrested but later released.
+As the 24 November 2006 edition of the show was getting underway, an intruder, Paul Stokes from Monkstown, Dublin, emerged from off screen to confront a visibly startled Pat Kenny, who had just greeted three guests, You're a Star judges Thomas Black, Linda Martin, and Brendan O'Connor.
+Stokes approached Kenny, with his back to the camera, crouched down closer to Kenny and accused Kenny of being a "censor" and described him and his predecessor, Gay Byrne, as "insufferable arseholes".
+The incident was broadcast live and uncensored before the studio audience.
+Kenny repeatedly uttered "thank you, thank you".
+The show cut to a premature commercial break while Stokes was removed from the studio.
+When the show returned to television screens, Kenny apologised to viewers for what he described as "that rude interruption" and began his interview.
+Stokes was arrested but later released.

-Today FM presenter Jenny Kelly famously went into labour whilst laughing as the incident unfolded on her television screen.
-Her initial intention had been, she said, to sit down for an evening of Kenny and to "bore the baby into arriving".
+Today FM presenter Jenny Kelly reportedly went into labour whilst laughing as the incident unfolded on her television screen.
+She described her initial intention as having been to sit down for an evening of Kenny and to "bore the baby into arriving".

-It was later revealed that the intruder's daughter was a member of The Late Late Show crew.
-Shortly after the initial incident, the man rammed his vehicle into the front entrance of RTÉ's Donnybrook facility; no-one was injured.
+It was later revealed that Stokes' daughter was a member of The Late Late Show crew.
+Shortly after the initial incident, Stokes rammed his vehicle into the front entrance of RTÉ's Donnybrook facility; no one was injured.
 He was also reported to have stood outside Kenny's house shouting insults and to have painted threatening messages on walls near the house, although a charge of harassment connected with the case was dropped.
-The man was later sentenced to two years in prison for ramming the RTÉ entrance.
+Stokes was later sentenced to two years in prison for ramming the RTÉ entrance.